manuhabitela/drawingboard.js/README.md

 * navigation buttons to undo or redo lines,
 * a reset button to put the canvas back to its original blank state

+You can draw with mouse or touch on pretty much [every browser that supports `<canvas>`](http://caniuse.com/#feat=canvas).

+localStorage support is provided: your last drawing is restored when you come back on the website.

 ## Requirements and Installation

 [Check the source of the demo page to see in details how to integrate the drawingboard](http://manu.habite.la/drawingboard/example/)